cloudmesh-community/fa18-523-60/paper/paper.md

 attribute style access on MongoClient instances.
 In PyMongo we use dictionaries to represent documents [@api-mongodb-com-tutorial].

+:o: next sntence grammar, isnt it PyMongo?
+Is there not a pip install?
+I suggest to have install section.

 The Pymango can install or upgrade with pip command.
 The pip is the recommended way to install Pymongo on all platforms.
-We can get the specific Pymongo version using pip commands [@api-mongodb-com-installation]. we can use easy_install from setuptools location (https://pypi.org/project/setuptools/) for installation and upgrade.
+We can get the specific Pymongo version using pip commands [@api-mongodb-com-installation].
+We can use `easy_install` from setuptools location (https://pypi.org/project/setuptools/) for installation and upgrade.
 There is another way to install Pymango directly from source (i.e. to stay on the bleeding edge.
 The install the C extension dependencies then check out the latest source from  GitHub and install the